polaris

 the wintry february days opening before me like a leporello book

-written in the language of the winds - i’ve seen all that
+written in the language of the winds - i’ve witnessed it all

 over and over again in my little life.